 - Fresh blueberries – the highlight of these muffins!
 Be sure to look over them and toss out any that may be spoiling.

 - Raw sugar – those shiny sugar crystals (sparkling sugar) that you use for decorating cupcakes works well too.

 - Butter – this is added to the crumb topping.
 Salted or unsalted will work, I like to use salted for a little added flavor.

-How to Make Blueberry Muffins
+How to Make Blueberry Muffins from Scratch

 - Preheat oven to 400 degrees.
 Line a 12-hole muffin pan with paper liners.